puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_configuring.markdown

 To add or edit a security group, select the "Security Groups" menu item from the dashboard.
 You should see a list of the available security groups.
-If no groups exist, you can create a new one by clicking the "Create Security Groups" button; otherwise, you can edit an existing group.
+If no groups exist, you can create a new one by clicking the "Create Security Groups" button.
+Otherwise, you can edit an existing group.

 ![AWS Security Groups](./images/cloud/awssecgroup.png)